ernierasta/windpeak/README.md

 **2019-05-07**
 Creator GUI is almost complete for now.
 It has almost all functions to test real modpack creation.
 I had needed to workaround few libui/ui library missing features.
 I could use different UI lib, but I like this one and mainly - it is multiplatform.
 GUI code is nothing I am proud about, but for now it is good enough.
 We will see after user GUI will be written.
 So now, I will probably design and write modpack configuration files parser boiler-plate code.
-BTW: I was also looking into the Morrowind modding and while it has some quirks, it should be possible to support also Morrowind and especially OpemMW, where Linux support would be useful.
+BTW: I was also looking into the Morrowind modding and while it has some quirks, it should be possible to support also Morrowind and especially OpenMW, where Linux support would be useful.
 I should collect some notes on this topic.

 ## Planned features